webix-hub/angular2-demo/README.md

 ## Basics of usage

-There is no any special tricks for using Webix with Angular JS.
+There aren't any special tricks for using Webix with Angular JS.

-This project differs from default Angular 2 quickstart only in two ways
+This project differs from default Angular 2 quickstart only in two ways:

-a) index.html contains references to webix files
+a) *index.html* contains references to Webix files

 ```html
     <script src="//cdn.webix.com/edge/webix.js"></script>
     <link rel="stylesheet" href="//cdn.webix.com/edge/webix.css">
 ```

-b) typings.json has webix typings added
+b) *typings.json* has Webix typings added

 ```
     npm run typings install df~webix --save --global
 ```

-### Webix based components
+### Webix-based components

-When you need to create a webix based view, just create a normal Angular 2 component, with webix.ui call inside.
+When you need to create a Webix-based view, just create a normal Angular 2 component with `webix.ui` call inside.

 ```js
 import { Component, ElementRef, OnDestroy, OnInit } from '@angular/core';